ntutangyun/Documentation/docs/map-annotation.md

 - A similar process to boundary lines and traffic lanes is used for stop lines
 - Change the `Map Object Type` to `StopLine`
 - `Forward Right` vs `Forward Left` depend on the direction of the lane related to this stopline and the order that the waypoints were created in.
 The "Forward" direction should match the direction of the lane
     - Example: In a right-hand drive map (cars are on the right side of the road), if the waypoints are created from the outside of the road inwards, then `Forward Right` should be selected.
 To verify if the correct direction was selected, `Toggle Tool Handle Rotation` so that the tool handles are in the active object's rotation.
-The Z-axis of the selected Stop Line should be in the same direction as the lanes.
+The Z-axis of the selected Stop Line should point to the intersection.
-- A `StopLine` needs to with the lanes that approch it.
+- A `StopLine` needs to be with the lanes that approach it.
 The last waypoint of approaching lanes should be past the line.

 [![](images/annotation-stopLine.png)](images/full_size_images/annotation-stopLine.png)